KelsiIM/IPChecker/README.md

 ### Technologies Used
 - Backend: Node.js, Python, PHP
 - Frontend: HTML, JavaScript
-- Infrastructure: Docker, Kubernetes (Rancher), GitLab CI/CD Pipeline
+- Infrastructure: Docker, Kubernetes (via Rancher), GitLab CI/CD Pipeline
 - Testing: Jest (Node.js), PHPUnit (PHP), Unittest (Python)

 ### Setup & Running the Project
 ### Prerequisites
 Ensure you have the following installed:
-- Docker
-- Docker Compose
+- Docker (inc Docker Compose)

+- Optional, for manual runs:
 - Node.js & npm
-- Python & pip
+- Python3 & pip
 - PHP & Composer

 ### Running the Entire Project (Docker)
-To start all microservices locally:
+To start all microservices locally via the terminal:
 - docker-compose up --build
-- Frontend will be available at http://localhost:80
+- Once everything is running, the frontend will be available at: http://localhost:80
+- To stop the application, press Ctrl + C, then run docker-compose down

 ### Running Individual Services
 Each service can be run separately if needed.